JeanCarletta/HeatHack-Sessions/technology-guide/no-wifi-sequence/step4.md

 CK says the code is unnecessary, we will use MAC address as a key.
 -->

-When you press "download data and start", your phone will download a file containing the data.
+When you press "download data and start", your phone will download a file containing the data and then start logging.
 You have four minutes to do this but the battery will last longer if you are faster.